Level 1 - Foundation Phase

 Cool-Down & Mobility

 Move slowly and stay relaxed.
-No stretch should cause pain.
+No stretch should feel painful -- only gentle tension.

 1. Breathing reset (1 minute)